-- If your skin is red and irritated you can then apply a burn cream or a protective skin ointment such as Eucerin Aquaphor Soothing Skin Balm.
-It gives skin the SOS care that it needs and will help support the skin's own regeneration process.
+- If your skin is red and irritated you can then apply a burn cream or a protective ointment such as Eucerin Aquaphor Repairing Ointment.
+It gives skin the SOS care that it needs and will help to accelerate skin regeneration.
 The ointment comes in a range of different formats and sizes so you can ensure you always have it to hand when you need it most.
 And just one fingertip of product is normally more than enough to treat a small area.

-- In the case of mild sunburn apply a soothing after sun product such as Eucerin Sensitive Relief After Sun Cream Gel to the affected area.
+- In the case of mild sunburn apply a soothing after sun product such as Eucerin After Sun Creme Gel Sensitive Relief to the affected area.

 Once initial first aid is given, skin affected by minor first-degree burns will normally restore itself within a week.
-Keeping a minor burn moisturised with an SOS care product such as Eucerin Aquaphor Soothing Skin Balm will help to speed up skin regeneration.
+Keeping a minor burn moisturized with an SOS care product such as Eucerin Aquaphor Repairing Ointment will help to speed up skin regeneration.

-For second-degree burns, Eucerin Aquaphor Soothing Skin Balm should only be applied once the re-epithelialization process (the process by which new tissue forms) is complete.
+For second-degree burns, Eucerin Aquaphor Repairing Ointment should only be applied once the re-epithelialization process (the process by which new tissue forms) is complete.
 The ointment shouldn’t be applied to open, weeping or bleeding wounds.

 If you are concerned about your skin, or you think a burn may have become infected, consult a doctor for advice.